zhuye88/zhuye88/README.md

 ![CSS](https://img.shields.io/badge/Python-Expert-blue)
 ![JavaScript](https://img.shields.io/badge/R-Expert-yellow)

-I am working in the School of Information Technology at Deakin University as a Lecturer in IT.My research works focus on the fields of data mining and machine learning.
+I am working in the School of Information Technology at [Deakin University](https://www.deakin.edu.au/about-deakin/people/ye-zhu) as a Lecturer in IT.
+My research works focus on the fields of data mining and machine learning.
 Particular topics include clustering analysis, anomaly detection, similarity learning and their applications for pattern recognition and information retrieval.

 My research interests are:
 - 🔭 Clustering analysis
-- 🌱 Anomaly detection
+- 👻 Anomaly detection
 - ⚙️ Similarity learning
 - 👯 Unsupervised learning

-For detailed description of my research project and software, please visit my [**personal website**](https://yezhu.com.au/).
+⚡️ For detailed description of my research project and software, please visit my [**personal website**](https://yezhu.com.au/).

 ### 📬 Get in Touch